World War II in Yugoslav Macedonia: Formation of the Communist Party of Macedonia (CPM)

-The leadership of the Regional Committee of the CPY for Macedonia decided to establish a separate Macedonian Communist Party which would be representative of the will of the Macedonian people in the anti-fascist struggle for national liberation.
+The Regional Committee was disbanded and a separate Macedonian Communist Party was established, which would be representative of the will of the Macedonian people in the anti-fascist struggle for national liberation.
 The Communist Party of Macedonia (CPM) was formed on 19 March 1943 in Tetovo.
-The first Central Committee (CC of the CPM) was composed as of Yugoslav communists as Strahil Gigov, Kuzman Josifovski Pitu, Cvetko Uzunovski, Mara Naceva and Bane Andreev.
+The first Central Committee (CC of the CPM) was composed of Strahil Gigov, Kuzman Josifovski Pitu, Cvetko Uzunovski, Mara Naceva, Lazar Koliševski and Bane Andreev.

 After making a detailed analysis of the military and political situation in the country, the CC of the CPM decided to be directly involved in the fighting and to be stationed side by side with the troops on the battlefield.
 The territory of Vardar Macedonia was divided into five operative zones, and efforts were made to make direct contact with the liberation movements in Albania, Bulgaria and Greece.

 Adding to the existing eleven, eight new Macedonian partisan detachments were formed in the summer of 1943 as more and more people entered the ranks of the partisans.
 They managed to create strongholds in the regions of Debarca, Prespa, Kumanovo, Tikvesh, and Gevgelija.
 This allowed for the expansion of the National Liberation Committees and the creation of larger military units, as decided at a conference in Prespa on 2 August 1943.
-Regular large military units (battalions and brigades) were created as part of the People's Liberation Army of Macedonia (MNOV).
-Preparations began for the formation of the Anti-Fascist Assembly for the People's Liberation of Macedonia (ASNOM), which governed Macedonia from August 1944 until the end of World War II.
+Regular large military units (battalions and brigades) were created as part of the People's Liberation Army of Macedonia (NOVM).